 Do participants receive a certificate upon completion of the course?

-Yes, upon the completion of the course you will receive a digital certificate of attendance.
+Yes, upon the completion of the course, you will receive a digital certificate of attendance.
 Please bear in mind that you need to attend 85% of the live sessions and complete all the e-learning tool assignments to complete the course.

 Can I get a visa for this course?